Bradley Cardinale

 Bradley Cardinale is an American ecologist, conservation biologist, academic and researcher.
-He is Head of the Department of Ecosystem Science and Management and Penn State University.
+He is head of the Department of Ecosystem Science and Management and Penn State University.

 Cardinale's work has focused on the conservation and restoration of biodiversity in natural systems, as well as the ecological design of human engineered systems that benefit from biodiversity.
 He uses mathematical models, lab- and field-based experiments, observational studies of natural ecosystems, and meta-analyses of existing data to examine how human activities impact Earth's biological diversity, and to protect and manage species, their ecosystems, and the services they provide to society.
 He has written over 120 scientific papers, as well as a textbook on conservation biology.

 Cardinale is an elected fellow of the American Association for the Advancement of Science, and the Ecological Society of America.
 In 2014, Cardinale was named by Thomson Reuters as one of The World's Most Influential Scientific Minds.

 Early life and education

 Cardinale was born in Phoenix, Arizona in 1969.
-He studied at Arizona State University where, in 1993, he received a B.S. in Biology.
+He studied at Arizona State University where, in 1993, he received a B.S. in biology.

 After receiving his bachelor's degree, Cardinale went on to receive an M.S. in Fisheries and Wildlife in 1996 from Michigan State University where he helped develop methods for restoring coastal wetlands in the Great Lakes.
-He then went on to complete a Ph.D. in Biology from University of Maryland in 2002 where he led projects focused on the restoration of biodiversity and ecosystem processes in degraded streams in the Appalachian Mountains.
+He then went on to complete a Ph.D. in biology from the University of Maryland in 2002 where he led projects focused on the restoration of biodiversity and ecosystem processes in degraded streams in the Appalachian Mountains.
 Following his Ph.D., Cardinale completed a postdoctoral fellowship in the Department of Zoology at the University of Wisconsin-Madison.